howardengelhart/cwrx/player_changelog.md

 # Player Service Changelog

+### 1.1.1: Thu Nov 19 17:12:16 EST 2015
+* Disabled preloading of the first card when the context is mraid
+* Ensure player base tag protocol matches the protocol of the page

 ### 1.1.0: Wed Nov 11 15:20:45 EST 2015
 * [FEATURE]: `card`/`experience`/`campaign`/`categories` can be
   specified for a request (`experience` is not required.)